cloakedninjas/secret-santa/README.md

 Configure the email server to send out emails to the participants.
 Can be either an SMTP server or Mailgun (https://mailgun.com)

-If you use Mailgun, only `api-key` is required.
+If you use Mailgun, only `api-key` is required:

+    "email-server": {
+      "type": "mailgun",
+      "api-key": "key-xyz123",
+      "from-address": "santa@example.com"
+    }

 If you choose SMTP, you need to pass in config options to Nodemailer (http://nodemailer.com) via `options`.
 Here is a sample config: